Keen to put time on flights and waiting around in airports to good use? But can I take my knitting needles on the plane?

 Leave larger projects at home or in your checked-in bags.

-Be aware a flight attendant may ask you to stop if they believe it is an inconvenience to other passengers.
+Be aware, a flight attendant may ask you to stop if they believe it’s an inconvenience to other passengers.

 Other Tools Used For Knitting

-Scissors must be blunt for carry on bags, and the blades no longer than 4″/10cm from the pivot point.
+Scissors must be blunt for carry-on bags, and the blades no longer than 4″/10cm from the pivot point.

-Carry On Bags: Yes
+- Carry On Bags: Yes

-Checked Bags: Yes
+- Checked Bags: Yes

-As I’ve mentioned above, sharp objects need to be sheathed or securely wrapped to prevent injury to baggage handlers and inspectors.
+Sharp objects need to be sheathed or wrapped to prevent injury to baggage handlers and inspectors.

-You can bring sewing needles in your carry-on bag or your checked luggage.
-I would leave them in your checked-in luggage.
+Bring sewing needles in your carry-on bag or your checked luggage.
+Leave this tool in your checked-in luggage.

 Traveling Outside the United States

-Knitting Needles and Crochet Hooks are only allowed in checked-in bags.
+Knitting Needles and Crochet Hooks are allowed in checked-in bags.
 Don’t take them in your carry-on luggage.

-There used to be a restriction on knitting needles on a plane in Australia but has been removed.
-You can check them in or take them on board.
+There was a restriction on knitting needles on a plane in Australia, but it’s been removed.

 United Kingdom (UK)